 Dockerfileto reference an AC image that corresponds to the Airflow version indicated in Step 1.

 - Deploy to Astronomer.

-If you don't want to wait for new Astronomer image versions, you can manually trigger the cron job with the following Kubernetes command:
+Note: If you don't want to wait for new versions of Astronomer Certified to appear on their own, you can manually trigger the cron job with the following Kubernetes command:

 kubectl create job --namespace astronomer --from=cronjob/astronomer-houston-update-airflow-check airflow-update-check-first-run